21 stunning combinations we snapped at the BSPS winter championships - Horse & Hound

-The British Show Pony Society (BSPS) winter championships took place at Arena UK (19 — 21 April) and was a three day extravaganza of all things pony showing.
+The British Show Pony Society (BSPS) winter championships took place at Arena UK (19 to 21 April) and was a three-day extravaganza of all things pony showing.
 It marks the start of the main showing season and is one of the biggest championship shows of the year.

 Some stunning combinations — both seasoned and new — took home some of the top titles on offer.